Alfresco/acs-deployment/README.md

 To deploy a specific version of ACS several specific major.minor docker compose files are provided.

-Our tests are executed using the latest version of Docker and Docker Compose provided by Travis.
+Our tests are executed using the latest version of Docker and Docker Compose provided by GitHub Actions.

 ### Helm